microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/customize-workbooks.md

 ### Deploy FinOps workbooks to Azure

-If you want to make modifications to the Cost optimization workbook workbook or use other FinOps workbooks, deploy the FinOps workbooks template from the FinOps toolkit.
+If you want to make modifications to the Cost optimization workbook or use other FinOps workbooks, deploy the FinOps workbooks template from the FinOps toolkit.

 First, confirm you have the following least-privileged roles to deploy and use the workbook.